candebellavita/vkompth/vkompthdk/README.md

 # Instructions for Compilation under XSPEC

 1) First load HEASOFT (heainit, export, etc...).
-2) Edit the Makefile_libs "lopenblas" to your preferred value (lopenblas, lopenblasp, llapack, etc).
+2) Edit the Makefile_libs LDFLAGS and LDLIBS variables to your preferred values (lopenblas, lopenblasp, llapack, etc).
 3) Then, run:

 ```